silenc3r/dikicli/README.md

 ## Usage:

-To translate word:
+Translate english to polish:

     diki word

+Translate polish to engish:

+    diki -p word

-To display html index file of all words translated so far:
+Display html file of all words translated so far:

     diki -i